MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 In the real world, this payload could represent the id of the item you want to display the details of.
 Once the initialisation is complete, then you can manage the displaying of notifications.

 The `DarwinInitializationSettings` class provides default settings on how the notification be presented when it is triggered and the application is in the foreground on iOS/macOS.
 There are optional named parameters that can be modified to suit your application's purposes.
 Here, it is omitted and the default values for these named properties is set such that all presentation options (alert, sound, badge) are enabled.

+The `LinuxInitializationSettings` class requires a name for the default action that calls the `onSelectNotification` callback when the notification is clicked.

 On iOS and macOS, initialisation may show a prompt to requires users to give the application permission to display notifications (note: permissions don't need to be requested on Android).
 Depending on when this happens, this may not be the ideal user experience for your application.
 If so, please refer to the next section on how to work around this.